A Capitol idea! WV Press invites you to show your pet - West Virginia Press Association

 And if you have lost your pet, we are so sorry.
 You are invited to share a photo.

-As you can see, it’s not just dogs: Cats, birds, … ah … even snakes and spiders … are welcome … all pets with a Capitol connection.
+As you can see, it’s not just dogs: Cats, birds, … ah … even snakes and spiders … are welcome … any pets with a Capitol connection.